kyleaoman/martini/docs/source/global_profile/index.rst

 	spectral_model=spectral_model,
 	n_channels=64,
 	channel_width=10 * U.km * U.s**-1,
-	velocity_centre=source.vsys,
-	channels="velocity",
+	spectral_centre=source.vsys,
     )

 The arguments to the other modules are omitted here (replaced with ``...``), check the documentation pages of each module for details.
 Here the spectrum will be centred on the source systemic velocity, but an explicit frequency or Doppler velocity value could be given instead.
-The ``channels`` argument determines whether the resulting spectrum will have channel edges in velocity or frequency units.
-The units (frequency or velocity) of the ``channel_width`` and ``velocity_centre``, and whether ``channels`` is set to ``"frequency"`` or ``"velocity"``, can be mixed in any combination.
+The units of the ``channel_width`` argument determines whether the resulting spectrum will have channels evenly spaced in frequency (if ``channel_width`` has dimensions of frequency) or velocity (if it has dimensions of speed).

 Inserting the source
 --------------------